pmean/build-website/text/07/SimpleCrossover.md

 ![](../../../web/images/07/SimpleCrossover01.gif)

-In the format shown above, the endurance measure when the placebo is given appears in the column labeled \"Placebo\" and the endurance measure when Vitamin C is given appears in the column labeled
+In the format shown above, the endurance measure when the placebo is given appears in the column labeled "Placebo" and the endurance measure when Vitamin C is given appears in the column labeled "Vitamin."
-\"Vitamin.\"

 ![](../../../web/images/07/SimpleCrossover02.gif)

-In the format shown here, the endurance measured the first time appears in the column labeled \"T1\" and the endurance measured the second time appears in the column labeled \"T2.\" The two formats look similar, but when the order is VP (patients 1, 3, 5, 7, 9, 11, 14, and 15) the values for T1 and T2 are reversed from the values for Placebo and Vitamin.
+In the format shown here, the endurance measured the first time appears in the column labeled "T1" and the endurance measured the second time appears in the column labeled "T2."
+The two formats look similar, but when the order is VP (patients 1, 3, 5, 7, 9, 11, 14, and 15) the values for T1 and T2 are reversed from the values for Placebo and Vitamin.